zmalone/chef-web-docs/source/screencasts/chef-lab.md

 ##### Use the Vagrant Instance from the Starter Kit

-The Starter Kit provided by Hosted Enterprise Chef includes a Vagrantfile which can be used to launch a [Vagrant][vagrantup] instance.
+The Starter Kit provided by hosted Enterprise Chef includes a Vagrantfile which can be used to launch a [Vagrant][vagrantup] instance.

 [chef-lab]: http://opscode-cheflab.herokuapp.com/labs/fundamentalswebinar/ubuntu/attend